babel/notes/2017-04/april-08.md

     * Probably specific leads for Flow/TypeScript/React?
     * (this is just the current state of things, can change)

-> Sidenote: would moving ESLint to it's respective orgs be better? or Webpack?
+> Sidenote: Would moving babel-eslint to its respective organization be better?
+What about babel-loader?

 * What does it mean to be a core member/lead?
 NPM publishing rights
 * What does it mean to be a member?
 GitHub commit bit